About teenage moods

 Learning to cope with and manage emotional ups and downs independently is one of the big jobs of adolescence.
 And you can help your child develop this important life skill.

 One way to do this is by making a list of ‘mood busters’ with your child.
 These are things that your child can do to feel better.
 For example:

 - listening to an upbeat or favourite song

 It’s good for your child to have a few options on the list, so they can try different things to see what works best.

 Being a role model

-Sometimes, continually feeling down or flat could be a sign of something more serious.
+Sometimes, continually feeling down or flat can be a sign of something more serious.

 Young people can feel down for minutes, hours, days or much longer.
-If your child seems down, flat or sad for two or more weeks, or if you notice moods are stopping your child from getting on with his usual daily activities, this could be a sign of a more serious mental health problem.
+If your child seems down, flat, irritable or sad for two or more weeks, or if you notice moods are stopping your child from getting on with their usual daily activities, this could be a sign of a more serious mental health problem.

-If you’re concerned about your child’s emotions and behaviour, it’s important to talk with your child and to seek help from your GP.
-A long-term mood that doesn’t seem to go away isn’t a normal part of puberty.
+If you’re concerned about your child’s emotions and behaviour, it’s important to talk with your child and to seek help from a mental health professional.
+Your GP can help you find the right person.

 Most teenagers with mental health problems recover well if they get treatment, particularly if they’re treated early.